 Want Me to Address Another Pro, Con, or Limitation?

-Just when I thought I’d been able to address all the pros, cons, and limitations, someone would come up with another reason to love or hate the Nima Sensor.
+Just when I thought I had addressed all the pros, cons, and limitations, someone would come up with another reason to love or hate the Nima Sensor.

-Let me know what you’ve heard because I would love to add to this article and make sure we’re spreading facts, not fear, about Nima Sensor.
+Let me know what you’ve heard because I would love to add to this article and ensure we’re spreading facts, not fear, about Nima Sensor.

 Thank you for your wonderful blog!
 I read all the blog posts and I find it so helpful.
 Thanks for taking the time to research and write about the pros and cons and also giving us other options.
 Your honesty is invaluable 🙂